remy/mit-license/README.md

 I always forget to add an MIT-license.txt file to my projects, so I wanted to link to a single resource that would always be up to date and would always have my details online.

-Why keep this to myself, there's two ways to create your _own_ MIT license page:
+Why keep this to myself, there are two ways to create your _own_ MIT license page:

 1. Make a request to the API (details below)
 2. Fork this project and send a pull request

-Now I can always include <http://rem.mit-license.org> in all my projects which links `rem` (the cname) against my copyright holder name `Remy Sharp` - all stored in the `users` directory.
+Now I can always include <http://rem.mit-license.org> in all my projects which links `rem` (the CNAME) against my copyright holder name `Remy Sharp` - all stored in the `users` directory.

 ## Requesting your own MIT license page